docker/docs/desktop/dashboard.md

 > **Note**
 >
-> If you have subscribed to a Pro or a Team plan and enabled [Vulnerability Scanning](../docker-hub/vulnerability-scanning.md) in Docker Hub, the scan results will appear on the Remote repositories tab.
+> If you have a paid Docker subscription and enabled [Vulnerability Scanning](../docker-hub/vulnerability-scanning.md) in Docker Hub, the scan results will appear on the Remote repositories tab.

 The **Pull** option allows you to pull the latest version of the image from Docker Hub.
 The **View in Hub** option opens the Docker Hub page and displays detailed information about the image, such as the OS architecture, size of the image, the date when the image was pushed, and a list of the image layers.